8 Genius Brain Boosters You Can Do With Your Kids

 Sort blocks by color or shape together

 It’s relaxing when both parents and kids can put down the technological toys and actually engage with imagination, recall and thinking.
 “Children have a natural desire to try and make sense of the world around them—one that seems largely out of their control,” says Dian Griesel, PhD, serial entrepreneur and long-recognized business and health spokesperson.
 “That’s why sorting is so appealing to them and can really enhance their ability to understand their environment.”
 You can start simple, by sorting blocks by color or shape, and progress to removing silverware from the sink or dishwasher, sorting and putting them into proper drawers and slots (just keep the knives away!).
 Another great sorting activity is laundry.
 See if you don’t feel more relaxed when you watch your child sort out whose underwear is whose!
+Want to keep up with your curious kids?
+These games will boost your brainpower.

 Leave a trail of flashcards at your child’s eye level